RohitRants/productportfolio/case-studies/pharma-gen-ai/README.md

-# GenAI in Pharma Business Development — An AI Product Manager Portfolio
+# Case Study: GenAI in Pharma Business Development

 ## About me